gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 ### Deploying to Netlify

-To deploy your Gatsby site to Netlify, go to the [create a new site](https://app.netlify.com/start) page, select your project repo from GitHub, GitLab, or Bitbucket, and follow the prompts.
+To deploy your Gatsby site to Netlify, go to [hosting on netlify](/docs/hosting-on-netlify/) page and follow the documentation.
+The documentation explains how to create a Gatsby website to connect it with your custom domain.

 ## Amazon S3 and Cloudfront